iamroshel/react-hooks-dq-core-concepts/README.md

-# Discussion Questions: Core React Concepts
+# Discussion Questions: Core React Concepts c

 Each person in your group should take one of the following topics and explain it to the group in their own words.
 Be sure to provide concrete examples in your